Eclipse91/FTP-File-Transfer-Program/README.md

    cd FTP-File-Transfer-Program
    ```

-3. Update the config.ini adding the parameters required, follow the steps outlined in the [Configuration](#configuration) section.
+3. Update the config.ini adding the parameters required, follow the steps outlined in the [Configuration](#configuration) section
 4. Run the application:

    ```bash